idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 # Analysis of data collected from the first 40 DGRP lines as phenotyped in the lab of Marla Sokolowski.

-Some notes: `Pathlengthx2` - values were multiplied by two in excel to account for imageJ digitizing effect.
-Not sure of details.

-Also noote this data used the internal Sokolowski lab nomenclature (`BB` and `ee`) for rover and sitter respectively.
+Note this data used the internal Sokolowski lab nomenclature (`BB` and `ee`) for rover and sitter respectively.
 I changed these below.

 Read in and check data